 Powerful and liquorice-like, star anise is used in the East as aniseed is in the West.
 Chinese stocks and soups very often contain the spice, as do many other traditional Chinese dishes.
 The flavour matches exceptionally well with pork and duck; it's part of Chinese Five Spice.
 In Europe, star anise is added to fruit compotes and jams, as well as the anisette liqueurs.

 Star anise (Illicium verum) has mahogany-coloured, star-shaped fruit with an aroma similar to, but more potent than, anise.
 Star anise is always used dried.
-The essential oil of star anise resides in the pericarp (fruit walls), not the seeds, and is pungent and lingering like liquorice, with warm sweet spice notes of clove and cassia.
+The essential oil of star anise resides in the pericarp (fruit walls), not the seeds, and is pungent and lingering like liquorice, with warm sweet spice notes of cloves and cassia.
 Star anise commonly has eight points (though it may be found with as many as twelve); in Chinese, its name means “eight corners.”
 Individual sections of dried star anise will often split, revealing the shiny, light brown, pointy seed within, which is nutty and mild.
 Most star anise comes from China, but it’s also grown in Laos, the Philippines, and Jamaica.

 Star anise is popular in Chinese cuisine, especially for braised pork and roast chicken, and it’s essential to Chinese five-spice powder.
 In northern Vietnam, star anise flavours beef soups.
 In northern Thailand, it goes into stews; in the tropical south, it flavours iced tea.
 Star anise is used occasionally in Persian and Moghul Indian biriyani rice dishes and in succulent meat curries.
 In Europe, star anise is mainly used as a substitute for the more expensive anise; although the two species are unrelated, both contain the essential oil anethole.